Ways to Fund Your Small Business

 - Using the Opportunity Finance Network’s CDFI Locator

-A method of debt financing that enables individuals to borrow and lend money – without the use of an official financial institution as an intermediary.
-Peer-to-peer lending removes the middleman from the process, but it also involves more time, effort and risk than the general brick-and-mortar lending scenarios. -Source Investopedia.com
+P2P lending allows a business owner to borrow and lend money with their peers in the business space.
+P2P lending is a method of debt financing that enables individuals to borrow and lend money – without the use of an official financial institution as an intermediary.
+Peer-to-peer lending removes the middleman from the process, but it also involves more time, effort and risk than the general brick-and-mortar lending scenarios.

 Merchant Cash Advance:

-Your business sells a portion of its future credit card sales to a Merchant Cash Advance provider in exchange for a lump sum of working capital.
-Your business directs its credit card processor to automatically forward a fixed percentage of its credit card receipts directly to the provider as they are settled. -Source Advanceme.com
+With a Merchant Cash Advance (MCA), your business sells a portion of its future credit card sales to an MCA provider in exchange for a lump sum of working capital.
+Your business directs its credit card processor to automatically forward a fixed percentage of its credit card receipts directly to the provider as they are settled.

 Business Plan Competitions:

-Business plan competitions are an alternative source of financing that involves the least amount of risk to you and your business.
-They typically do not require you to show your credit score or put up collateral as well as there are no penalty fees and you are not required to repay anything you win.
+Business plan competitions are an alternative source of financing that can be relatively low risk.
+They typically do not require you to show your credit score or put up collateral.

 SBA 7(a) loans:

-The SBA offers loans to small businesses unable to get loans through normal channels.
+The SBA guarantees loans to help small businesses unable to get traditional loans through banks.